 3. Use ManageWP vulnerability updates

 ManageWP is dedicated to protecting your WordPress website from all security breaches.
-That’s why they have collaborated with the team at the WPScan Vulnerability Database (see above) in order to bring you an advanced way of checking for plugin vulnerabilities on your website when you use ManageWP’s website management services.
+That’s why they brought you an advanced way of checking for plugin vulnerabilities on your website when you use ManageWP’s website management services.

 This Vulnerability Update feature, available free of charge to all ManageWP customers, not only informs you when a plugin on your website has become vulnerable, but explains what the exact issue is, and where on your website this plugin is working so you can see what kind of an effect deleting it may have.